Nek/Naive/README.md

+This this project is officially dead.
+Feel free to use what's done though.

 Naive – haxenme component game engine.
 My first attempt at component based game architecture.
 Maybe I should call it Stupid instead.
 It's highly experimental and will change often while I incorporate new features.